 Long grief – when it is still moving us to tears many years later

 If we stay somehow removed from our body over a long period of time, it can result in the need for medication which most of us would prefer to avoid if we could.
 Sometimes these drugs prolong the initial grief stages, putting them off so that they last longer than they might naturally do.
-It can be necessary if we have got to a desperate state and need a break, but most of us would prefer not to have to, especially if it takes a long time to come off them.
+Medication can be necessary if we have got to a desperate state and need a break, but most of us would prefer not to have to take it, especially if coming off it takes a long timees.

 We recognise this ‘long grief’ when we meet with our friends and they cry as they are telling us about their mother’s death 20 years ago, or if we find ourselves doing the same.
 It is as if the early grief is still so present that it spills over as soon as we talk about the circumstances.
 Maybe we get physical symptoms (sinusitis or repeated coughs and colds, for example) in the years afterwards, and can’t throw them off, or feel increasingly fed up or angry or low spirited about the things we used to find pleasure in.
 This is another sign that we are not finished with those stages of grief and still need some support.